RickVerkuijlen/relife/flutter/README.md

-# am_awareness
+# ReLife - Flutter app

-A new Flutter project.
+The frontend framework used for ReLife.

 ## Getting Started